evilwb/APRac2/docs/en_Ratchet & Clank 2.md

 ## FAQs
-### What happens if I pickup an item without having the client running?
+### What happens if I pick up an item without having the client running?
 In order for Ratchet & Clank 2 to function correctly, the Client should always be running whenever you are playing through your game.
 The client should be able to detect and resync missing items in most cases, but I wouldn't rely on it.